Overview

 However, before we reach that point, we need a significant uplift in capacity and capability across the sector, to bring the network back to an efficient and sustainable standard of maintenance.
 Throughout 2024 we developed the key aspects of the new model and the contract form (the Integrated Delivery Contract) that will give life to our vision.

-All existing NOCs will continue until procurement takes place, with contract extensions enabled in line with our procurement plan for the IDM.
+All existing NOCs will continue until we transition to the IDM, with contract extensions enabling us to line up with our procurement plan for the IDM.
 This will ensure we have consistency of delivery now while we develop the right model for the future.

 The Integrated Delivery Model ecosystem